Driving in Italy: All you Must Know Before you hit the road

 Gas station distraction thefts

-Usually, rental cars can be recognized due to logo stickers.
-So many thieves purposely wait for tourists at gas stations.
+Rental cars are usually recognized by their logo stickers.
+Many thieves purposely wait for tourists at gas stations.

 Often, they might approach tourists by appearing vulnerable and others as friendly locals, while their accomplice steals the tourists’ valuable items in the car.